Billy Masters (American football)

 William Joel Masters (born March 15, 1944) is an American former professional football player who was a tight end in the American Football League (AFL) for the Buffalo Bills (1967–1969) and in the National Football League (NFL) for the Denver Broncos (1970–1974) and the Kansas City Chiefs (1975–1976).
 Masters played college football for the LSU Tigers in Baton Rouge, Louisiana.

+Billy grew up in Olla, Louisiana and graduated from LaSalle High School.